williamlewis/cloud-resume-challenge/README.md

     - Boto3 SDK manages DynamoDB table, retrieving and updating value of view count record
     - function checks latest count from table, increments +1, and persists new value back to table
     - function returns JSON response to API, to deliver JSON resposne back to website
+    - `requirements.txt` file used to track module dependencies and versions for project

 - [x] 11.
 Perform **Tests** on Python Code
     - tests run on pytest framework, with lambda function imported locally to be tested